giuliamml/data-journal.github.io/pages/webrtc-part-2.md

 For production applications, you'll need an additional server that relays messages when both peers can't "see each other", ie, both are behind a firewall.
 However, we'll simplify this step by running the experiment inside a local network.

-To abstract the browser implementation of WebRTC, I'm using[peer.js](http://peerjs.com/).
+To abstract the browser implementation of WebRTC, I'm using [peer.js](http://peerjs.com/).

 ## Peer.js